icfnext/prosper/README.md

 }
 ```

-A Prosper specification for this servlet will use the request and response builders to create the necessary method arguments to simulate a POST request to the servlet and verify both the JCR updates and the JSON output that result.
+A Prosper specification for this servlet will use the request and response builders to create the necessary method arguments to simulate a POST request to the servlet and verify both the JCR content updates and the JSON output resulting from the servlet execution.

 ```groovy
 class ServletSpec extends ProsperSpec {